 Not always!
 Lifespan depends on where sperm land after ejaculation.

-Sperm that make it into the vagina after ejaculation can live up to five days.
+Sperm that make it into the vagina after ejaculation can live up to 5 days.
 This is due to the protective effects of cervical mucus and cervical crypts.

-The path to fertilization: where sperm need to pass before reaching the egg
+The path to fertilization: where sperm need to pass before reaching an egg

-- cervix: a small, cylindrical canal that connects the vagina to the uterus
+about 2–4 inches (7–10 centimeters) long - Cervix: A small, cylindrical canal that connects the vagina to the uterus

-- ovaries: two organs that produce egg cells that can be fertilized to become fetuses
+- Ovaries: Two organs that produce egg cells that can be fertilized

-Older men are also more likely to pass genetic mutations onto their children, about
+Older males are also more likely to pass genetic mutations onto their children, about

-A 2017 study of 1.4 million people in Sweden found a consistent linear relationship between a man’s age and the likelihood that his children would be born with a genetic mutation that neither parent has.
+A 2017 study of 1.4 million people in Sweden found a consistent linear relationship between a male’s age and the likelihood that their children would be born with a genetic mutation that neither parent has.

-But the 2018 study authors warned that their results didn’t account for other factors that affect sperm production, such as type of pants or what fabric undies are made of.
+However, the 2018 study authors warned that their results didn’t account for other factors that affect sperm production, such as the type of pants or what fabric undies are made of.

 And get this: The body may compensate for extra testicle heat by releasing a little extra sperm-producing follicle-stimulating hormone.